opolovynka/CC_2122/docs/UserJourney.md

 * Click the button to run test
 * Select one of the proposed answers for the question
 * Click button to apply your answer and see next question
-* When Anonymouse User answere the last question, he will be redirected to the result page.
+* When Anonymouse User answer the last question, he will be redirected to the result page.
 * The user will see the result of hist test.